Wandering Jew Plant Care and Growing | Complete Guide

 - Plant Type: Low-lying, perennial, herbaceous, slightly succulent.

-- Leaves: Green, heart-shaped, with silvery stripes and purple accents; some variegated.
+- Leaves: Green, heart-shaped, with silvery stripes and purple accents.

-- Flowers: Tiny, three-petaled, in white or violet.
+- Flowers: Tiny, three-petaled, in white and violet.

-- Growth Habit: Forms dense mats with taproots, spreading indoors or as ground cover outdoors.
+- Growth Habit: Forms dense mats with taproots, spreading indoors or as outdoors.

-- Display: look Stunning in hanging baskets, spilling over shelves, or carpeting garden beds.
+- Display: look Stunning in hanging baskets, spilling over shelves and carpeting garden beds.

-- Climate: Loves warm, moist conditions but adjusts to cooler indoor air.
+- Climate: Loves warm, moist conditions and adjusts to cooler indoor air.

-- Care: Forgives neglect, grows rapidly, and is easy to propagate through stem.
+- Care: Rough and tough, grows rapidly, and is easy to propagate through stem.

 Toxicity Concern